javalent/fantasy-statblocks/CONTRIBUTING.md

 After submitting your bug report, our team will take the following steps:

 - Label the issue according to its severity.
 - Attempt to reproduce the issue using the steps provided.
-If the issue cannot be reproduced, we may ask you for additional information and mark the issue as “discovery”.
+If the issue can't be reproduced, we may ask you for additional information and mark the issue as “discovery”.
 - If the issue can be reproduced, it will be re-prioritized and possibly have other tags added, and left for [someone](#your-first-code-contribution) to implement the solution.

 ##### The current version of the Bug Template Issue is below: